khanfaraz334/Google_Case_Study_1/README.md

 ### Data Source

-I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Apr 2022 which can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+I will use Cyclistic’s historical trip data to analyze and identify trends from Jan 2022 to Apr 2022 (first quarter) which can be downloaded from [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc.

 ### Data Sources Description